-The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is the nationally accepted benchmark for design, construction and operation of high performance sustainable buildings.
+The Leadership in Energy and Environmental Design (LEED) Green Building Rating System is the nationally accepted benchmark for design, construction, and operation of high performance sustainable buildings.
 As part of this certification, these assets received points for a sustainable site, water efficiency, energy/atmosphere, materials/resources, indoor air quality and innovative designs.
-The BOP was one of the first to embrace sustainable design as early as 2002 under Executive Order 13123 working with FEMP of the Department of Energy.
+The BOP was one of the first to embrace sustainable design as early as 2002 under Executive Order 13123 working with FEMP of the DOE.
 The newer FCI in Butner, NC is one of the first prisons in the country to be LEED "Certified."
 The Aliceville, AL FCI for women achieved a Silver Rating under the LEED program, which was the first LEED Silver Rating earned for one of the BOP's new institutions.
 FCI Hazelton, WV received a LEED "Gold" Rating, which was also a first for the BOP.
 Most recently, USP Yazoo City, MS received a LEED "Silver."
 Future new prisons will be developed to reach a minimum level of "Silver."

-As a leader in correctional design, and striving for compliance with mandates such as EPACT-2005, EISA-2007, EO-13693 and the Guiding Principles, the BOP studied the process by which it could achieve self-sustaining facilities by the year 2030.
-To achieve this goal of Net-Zero Energy Buildings (Net-ZEB), the BOP continues to incorporate sustainable technologies as they present themselves.
-Examples include Energy Recovery, Rain Water Harvesting, Geothermal Heat Exchange, and High Performance Systems.
-The BOP is also developing a "Sustainable Prison Prototype."
+As a leader in correctional design, and striving for compliance with mandates such as EPACT-2005, EISA-2007, EO-13693 and the Guiding Principles, BOP studied the process by which we could achieve self-sustaining facilities by the year 2030.
+To achieve this goal of Net-Zero Energy Buildings (Net-ZEB), BOP continues to incorporate sustainable technologies as they present themselves.
+Examples include Energy Recovery, Rain Water Harvesting, Geothermal Heat Exchange, and High Performance Systems